Search: Advanced search

-However, when dogs bark excessively they become a nuisance to their owners and the neighbourhood.
+However, when dogs bark excessively this usually indicates an underlying issue and they can become a nuisance to their owners and the neighbourhood.
 Before you can successfully manage a barking problem you will need to determine the cause of the barking.
 Your neighbours may be able to tell you how often your dog barks in your absence.

-Some of these reasons include:
+Some of these reasons for excessive barking include:

 You may also consider organising a 'dog walker' to walk your dog in the middle of the day while you are at work or a 'dog minder' to keep your dog company when you are away for long periods.
 You may also consider utilising your local 'doggy day care' services.